Animals and Cannabis

 ‘The bioavailability of ingested CBD is roughly 13-19%.
 This means that if you swallow 20mg of pure CBD on an empty stomach, sometimes less than 3mg of it will actually make it into your blood and have an effect.
 Using a tincture, spray or strip to absorb CBD in your mouth is a popular method of taking CBD.’

-Remember, CBD oil from the marijuana plant is still illegal in some states, therefore your oil will need to be derived from hemp.
+Remember, CBD oil from the marijuana plant is still illegal in some states, therefore your oil might need to be derived from hemp.

 WILL CBD OIL DO ANYTHING FOR MY PET?